mikenakis/VsDebugLogger/README.md

 - Create an installer or NuGet package (Never done this before, help would be welcome)
 - Convert the standalone application into a Visual Studio extension (Never done this before, help would be welcome)
+- Give some love to the application icon.
+(It could use some improvement from an actual artist rather than me I am just a programmer.)

 If you do decide to contribute, please contact me first to arrange the specifics.